PLThabangR/Library_Management_System__PostgreSQL/README.md

 #  Library Management System using PostgreSQL
 ## The system will manage a collection of books, authors, and patrons.
 Users are be able to add, view, update, and delete records in the database.

-- creating databse
+### To run this project ensure you have installed
+- PostgreSQL (latest stable version)
+- pgAdmin (optional, GUI)

+- create the database
 ```
 create database libraryDB;
 ```
+- In pgAdmin: Right-click → Query Tool → paste → Execute

-- Creating tables using the create keyword
+- Then create tables using the create keyword copy and paste the below statements
 ```
 -- creating database
 create database libraryDB;